Polydisperse polymer fractionation between phases: Results and Discussion

-In Fig. 2 we calculate the MW distribution in the condensed phase at the cloud point with $\chi=0.8$ for the four different distributions listed in Table 1.
+First, we calculate the MW distribution in the condensed phase at the cloud point ($\nu=0$) with $\chi=0.65$ (a-d) and $\chi=0.8$ (e-h) for the four different distributions listed in Table I, as shown in Fig.~\ref{Figure2}.
 At the cloud point, the overall distribution of the polymer sample (purple) matches the distribution in the dilute phase, but differs from the condensed phase (red).
-The parameterizations of the overall distributions are chosen such that the weight average chain length, $\langle N\rangle$, is $\approx 200$ for at least one of the curves from each distribution ($\langle N\rangle=200$ in (a), $\lambda=200$ in (b), $f=0.5$ in (c) and b=0.99 in (d)).
+The parameterizations of the overall distributions are chosen such that the weight average chain length, $\langle N\rangle$, is $\approx 200$ for at least one of the curves from each distribution ($\langle N\rangle=200$ in (a,e), $\lambda=200$ in (b,f), $\eta=0.5$ in (c,g) and $b=0.99$ in (d,h)).
 These curves at constant $\langle N\rangle$ can be compared directly to examine the effect of the MW distribution.

-First, in Fig. 2(a), by comparing normally-distributed samples of different standard deviation, $N_\sigma$, but with the same mean, $\langle N\rangle$, we demonstrate that greater polydispersity leads to greater fractionation from the high MW tails of the distribution.
+Next, we examine the fractionation predictions for $\chi=0.65$.
+In Fig.~ \ref{Figure2}(a), by comparing normally-distributed samples of different standard deviation, $N_\sigma$, but with the same mean, $\langle N\rangle$, we demonstrate that greater polydispersity leads to greater fractionation from the high MW tails of the distribution.
 Therefore, the condensed phase from a sample with greater variance will have a greater mean MW.

-In contrast, the modified Poisson distribution in Fig. 2(b) exhibits sharper, more uniform peaks than the other distributions\cite{Note1}.
+In contrast, the modified Poisson distribution in Fig.~ \ref{Figure2}(b) exhibits sharper, more uniform peaks than the other distributions~\cite{Note1}.
 There is relatively small translation in the MW distribution in the condensed phase relative to the overall distribution, although this translation increases with increasing value of $\lambda$.

-The role of the highest peak in the overall MW distribution is clearly apparent for the bimodal distribution shown in Fig. 2(c).
-No matter the ratio of the two peaks in the bimodal distribution, the MW distribution in the condensed phase is nearly identical and centered on the right arm of the higher MW peak.
+The role of the highest peak in the overall MW distribution is clearly apparent for the bimodal distribution shown in Fig.~\ref{Figure2}(c).
+No matter the ratio of the two peaks in the bimodal distribution, the MW distribution in the condensed phase is dominated by the higher MW species and centered on the right arm of the higher MW peak.